Ajinkya Rahane: List A career

 Rahane made his List A debut for Mumbai against Delhi for the Vijay Hazare Trophy in March 2007.
 He contributed 61 runs to a 171-run partnership with former Indian opener Wasim Jaffer.
-Two centuries back to back in the Emerging Players Tournament in Australia brought him a place in the India ODI (One Day International) squad for the tour of England in 2011.

 Rahane progressed through the Mumbai ranks and had also been a part of the Indian U-19 team and the India A. Rahane had also turned out for India Blue and India Green in the NKP Salve Challenger Trophy.

 In September 2018, Rahane was named as the captain of Mumbai for the 2018–19 Vijay Hazare Trophy tournament.
 In October 2018, he was named as the captain of India C's squad for the 2018–19 Deodhar Trophy.
 He led the team to the final and played a crucial knock of 144* in the final to win the title.

+In the 2023-24 season, Rahane led Mumbai team for Ranaji Trophy to victory.
+In the finals, Mumbai defeated Vidarbha by 169 runs.
+He scored 7 and 73 in this match.
+His personal form remained poor in this tournament.